 - enable students to talk to one another with no staff interference

-Blackboard Collaborate vs. Zoom
+Blackboard Collaborate vs Zoom

 Blackboard Collaborate and Zoom have been being used interchangeably recently; this is because both have unique selling points when used for meetings, teaching or online get-togethers.

-Blackboard Collaborate is preferrable when:
+Blackboard Collaborate is preferable when:

 - You want your attendees to enter the room from your Blackboard course